i3dm/Zavionix/README.md

 Here is an example of our RDT turbine widget running on FrSky X20S transmitter:
 ![Alt text](rdt.jpg?raw=true "Optional Title")

-if you need telemetry sensors please send us an email at: zavionixrc@gmail.com

 ![Alt text](zavionixlogo.png?raw=true "Optional Title")